explainers-by-googlers/approximate-geolocation/README.md

 ## Reusing `enableHighAccuracy`

 A boolean option `enableHighAccuracy` is already specified and its default value is `false`.
-As an alternative to approximate location as an opt-in mode, provide approximate location by default and only provide precise location when high accuracy is requested.
+As an alternative to approximate location as an opt-in mode, provide approximate location by default and only provide precise location when it is explicitly requested.

 This was rejected because changing the behavior would degrade location quality for existing applications.